Guides & Tutorials (beta)

 • Gauge Control: At the highest level is the Gauge control itself.
 This control is placed on a window within the application interface.
 It offers methods and properties for loading and accessing the actual representation of the gauge, as well as its configuration, reflected data, and behavior.

 • Gauge Type: The next level of abstraction is the gauge type.
 Each Gauge control can operate on only one gauge type at a time, although the implementation doesn't limit the number of possible gauge types.
-A gauge type, by itself, doesn't perform much action.
+A gauge type, by itself, doesn't perform much action and can be considered as a Model for a gauge.
 It primarily provides access to common properties specific to a particular abstract gauge type and ensures that any loaded gauge is compatible with its underlying type.
 Currently, the implementation provides only two gauge types:

 • Meter: Designed to represent numerical data within a certain range and dimensions.
 Its key properties include the displayed value, minimum and maximum possible values.
 Examples of Meter gauge types range from analogue or digital thermometers to speedometers, barometers, and more.